|

 deemed him as believed in the primacy of the quiddity,

-following the Peripatetic theology and philosophy of time, and in which he has
+the Peripatetic theology and philosophy of time, and in which he has mentioned

-mentioned none of the doctrines of the Transcendent Theosophy; thus this book
+none of the doctrines of the Transcendent Theosophy; thus this book cannot be

 regard, is that, in mysticism, the primacy of the quiddity